martynvhouten/Remcura/docs/reports/PRODUCTION_READINESS_AUDIT.md

 **⚡ Next Steps:**
 1. Fix critical security issues (Phase 1)
-2. Test thoroughly with multi-tenant setup
+2. Test thoroughly with production setup
 3. Implement monitoring and alerting
 4. Start soft launch with 2-3 friendly practices
 5. Iterate based on feedback

-**🎯 With this approach, Remcura can become a robust production system within 2-3 months.**
+**🎯 With this approach, Remcura can become a robust production system within Q1 2026.**